ozwillo/ozwillo-kernel/HOWTO/logout.md

 3. Single Sign-Out
 ------------------

-If the user is still signed in on the OASIS Kernel, going back to the application will (should) transparently sign-in him back.
-This would be a surprising behavior for the user so he must be given the choice to sign out from the whole OASIS platform.
+If the user is still signed in on the Ozwillo Kernel, going back to the application will (should) transparently sign-in him back.
+This would be a surprising behavior for the user so he must be given the choice to sign out from the whole Ozwillo platform.
 This is done using the _end session endpoint_ as defined by [RP-Initiated Logout in OpenID Connect Session Management 1.0](https://openid.net/specs/openid-connect-session-1_0.html#RPLogout).

-Note: in addition to the `id_token_hint` and `post_logout_redirect_uri` parameters defined in _draft 19_ of the _OpenID Connect Session Management 1.0_ specification, the OASIS Kernel allows a `state` parameter that will be echo'd back to the `post_logout_redirect_uri` after the user signed out, as with the similarly-named request parameter at the _authorization endpoint_.
+Note: in addition to the `id_token_hint` and `post_logout_redirect_uri` parameters defined in _draft 19_ of the _OpenID Connect Session Management 1.0_ specification, the Ozwillo Kernel allows a `state` parameter that will be echo'd back to the `post_logout_redirect_uri` after the user signed out, as with the similarly-named request parameter at the _authorization endpoint_.